mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 A generic model class that abstracts the complexity of the numerical or machine learning model...

-This example is intended to be very generic and attributes and methods of the `Model` class will be problem dependent.
+This example is intended to be general and attributes and methods of the `Model` class will be problem dependent.

 One would expect the model class to have a predict (`model.predict()`) or run (`model.run()`) method.